tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/最佳实践/如何选择存储空间计费模式_intl_en.md

 ### Use cases
 It is suitable for instantaneously fluctuating businesses.
 In this mode, instances can be released immediately after the use to save costs.

-## Monthly Subscription Mode
+## Monthly Subscription
 ### Billing rules
 The monthly subscribed storage space can be selected only when the billing mode of TDSQL-C for MySQL compute nodes is monthly subscription.
-Compared with pay-as-you-go billing, the prepaid monthly subscription billing mode offers discounts when your required storage space is large.
+Compared with the pay-as-you-go billing, the (prepaid) monthly subscription billing mode offers discounts when your required storage space is large.

 ### Pricing
 - Guangzhou, Shanghai, Beijing, and Nanjing: 0.20541177 USD/GB/month for below 3000 GB; 0.18829412 USD/GB/month for 3000 GB or above.